KentJames/Statistics-Cookbook/README.md

 ## Overview

-This is a collection of jupyter notebooks describing various topics in data science.
-It's a work in progress however it is my goal to describe some of the common procedures of working with datasets, including free-form analysis, numerical optimisation and fitting techniques such as MCMC, as well as other topics of interest.
+This is a collection of jupyter notebooks describing introductory topics in statistics in data science, such as basic probability distributions, the difference between Bayesian and Frequentist statistics, and some links with optimisation of functions.

+A worked example is included for locating a lighthouse in a Bayesian manner with a Markov Chain Monte Carlo method.

 ## Contents Page

-(This will change)

 1 - Introduction to basic probability and statistical conventions and concepts.
- - Bayes Formula
- - Introduction to distributions (TODO)
- - Basic linear regression stuff (TODO)

-2 - Linear analysis procedures to help understand data before modelling:
  |
+ - Mode vs Median vs Mean
+ - Variance
-  - Principal Component Analysis
+ - Correlation
-  - Singular Value Decomposition (TODO)
-  - Eigenvectors/quadrics (TODO)
+ - Linear Regression

-3 - Markov Chain Monte Carlo
+2 - Probability Distributions
  |
-  - Metropolis Hastings
+  - Probability Distributions
+  - Frequentist vs Bayesian Statistics

+3 - Component Analysis

+4 - Markov Chain Monte Carlo

+5 - Clustering Data

-  - Simulated Annealing
+6 - Optimisation

-4 - Worked Examples
+7 - Worked Bayesian Example with the lighthouse problem.
- |
-  - Steve Gull's Famous Lighthouse Problem

-As I add more things this will change.
-Would like to look at stuff such as conjugate gradient techniques, nested sampling, hierarchical modelling and clustering etc etc.

-## Contributions

-I'd greatly appreciate insight from statisticians/data scientists, as well as any contributions of worked examples from various areas, which would be extremely interesting!
-I prefer to use raw numpy as much as possible so as not to obfuscate what is going on.
-The idea is not to be _fast_ (which is another topic entirely) but to demonstrate.

-Ultimately I'd like this to be an example led repository for people looking for cookbook statistics techniques, alongside another mathematical material to develop a strong inuitition and learn how data analysis works.

 ## Dependency Installs